LinnJohanson/Easycruite/no_en/online-help/creating_a_new_vacancy.md

 13. If any questions have been added the  Project Profile  page will be displayed.
 Enter the required answers then click  Next  to display the  Vacancy Ad  page.
 14. On the  Vacancy Ad  page you can create a completely new vacancy by filling in the required fields or choose a template and click  Select.

     -   Vacancy Templates  - This option provides a list of vacancy templates to choose from.
-For more details on templates refer to  [Vacancy Template](vacancy_templates.htm).
+For more details on templates refer to  [Vacancy Template] (vacancy_templates.htm).
     -   Previous Vacancies  - This option enables any previously created vacancy to be used as a template.